objektwerks/work.order/README.md

 >Roles are assigned to a user, defining what actions a user can invoke.
 1. admin — can access and use all site features
 2. homeowner — can add, edit, save and select work orders
-3. lawncare provider — can only select, view and close work orders
+3. lawncare provider — can select, view and close work orders

 Features [ Role ] ( Actions )
 -----------------------------